Anelia Ralenkova

-Anelia Ralenkova (Анелия Раленкова; born December 25, 1963) became one of Bulgaria's most distinctive rhythmic gymnasts.
+Anelia Ralenkova (Анелия Раленкова; born 25 December 1963) is a Bulgarian former individual rhythmic gymnast.
 She is one of the "Golden Girls" of Bulgaria that dominated rhythmic gymnastics in the 1980s.
+She now works as a coach.

 Biography

 She won gold medals at both world and European championships, but missed competing at the Summer Olympics in 1984 due to the Soviet-led boycott.
 Her coaches were Zlatka Boneva and Neshka Robeva.

-The 1982 European Championships were also successful for Ralenkova, who placed first in the all-around and with rope and hoop, and second with clubs.
-But at the 1983 World Championships, Ralenkova fumbled with ribbon and was defeated by teammate Diliana Gueorguieva.
+The 1982 European Championships were successful for Ralenkova, who placed first in the all-around and with rope and hoop, and second with clubs.
+At the 1983 World Championships, Ralenkova fumbled with ribbon and was defeated by teammate Diliana Gueorguieva.
 Ralenkova shared the silver medal with another teammate, Lilia Ignatova, and Soviet Galina Beloglazova.
 Ralenkova won a collection of medals in event finals but was just edged out of every title except hoop (she also earned bronze for ball, clubs, and ribbon).

-Ralenkova tied Soviet Galina Beloglazova for the all-around title at the 1984 European Championships, a result she strongly contested but finished the Individual competition finals with golds for hoop, ball, and clubs and a bronze for ribbon.
+At the Friendship Games, she moved up from fifth place on the first day of competition to second place in the all-around on the second.
+She retired after the 1984 European Championships in November, where she tied for all-around gold with Beloglazova after Beloglazova's last score was raised.
+Ralenkova expressed anger about the result, saying that "Rhythmic gymnastics is no longer a competition between athletes, but a competition between judges."
+She finished the individual apparatus finals with golds for hoop, ball, and clubs and a bronze for ribbon.

-In 1990, the U.S. Gymnastics Federation invited Ralenkova to do clinics, workshops, and sports promotions in a 35-city tour across the U.S.
+In 1989, the U.S. Gymnastics Federation invited Ralenkova to do clinics, workshops, and sports promotions in a 35-city tour across the U.S. She began a gym in Seattle before moving to Palm Beach, Florida in 2001 and coaching there.
+She has one son.

+Eponymous skill

+Ralenkova has one eponymous skill listed in the code of points, a turn of 360 degrees performed with the gymnast's back on the floor.